The residential rainbows of London

 London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago.
 I really enjoy seeing the way people express themselves through their homes, and painted houses and doors make for a cheerful neighbourhood.
 Now come with me and I’ll show you some of London’s prettiest streets.

 Kelly Street, NW1

 First up is the adorable Kelly Street in Kentish Town.
 On a recent visit, I met one of the residents who was off to Oxford to visit his father.
-As we chatted in emerged that he had attended a school near my home and he told me that many years ago Dulux had shot an advert on the street and painted each house.
+As we chatted it emerged that he had attended a school near my home and he told me that many years ago Dulux had shot an advert on the street and painted each house.
 It really is a magical corner of London and I particularly love this shot from above.

-In the late 1990’s I lived on the corner of Jubilee Place and Kings Road, just two streets away from this picturesque part of Chelsea.
+In the late 1990’s, I lived on the corner of Jubilee Place and Kings Road.
+Just two streets away from this picturesque part of Chelsea.
 It was one of those places everyone wanted to visit when they came to stay and each morning I would look down the street and smile.
 It’s easily one of my favourite London streets and I happened to notice the lilac house recently sold for 2.5 million.
 It’s now available to rent for a mere £7,150 per calendar month!

 Chalcot Square is just a stone’s throw away from Chalcot Crescent and it really puts the glamour into painted houses.
 When I was last there, the residents were having a birthday party on the square complete with bunting and floral crockery.
 It looked like Britain’s version of Ramsay Street.

 This street often pops up on my Instagram feed.
 Just off the bohemian Portobello Road, it’s a must-see if you’re in the area.
 My fondest memory is taking some shots with my mum the day we went to see Kate Bush in concert.
 My mum lived on nearby Pembridge Place when she first moved to London in her twenties.